nekitonn/slate/source/index.html.md

      -H "Content-Type: application/json" \
      -d '{
            "prompt": "Describe the future of technology.",
-           "title": "The Dawn of a New Technological Era" }'
+           "title": "The Dawn of a New Technological Era", "temperature": 0.5,
+           "frequency_penalty": 0,
+           "presence_penalty": 0
+         }'
 ```